 Financial Plan (Expenditure estimates for Programme 7: Investor Education)

 Due to the way the NEF manages its business, most administrative and capital expenses are centralised.
-The NEF's organisational income statement in Annexure A, provides the split of expenses.
+We are therefore not in a position to provide the required cost split per programme.